moechofe/lowresrmx/asset.dev/manual.md

 #### `COMPAT`

-> This command only make sens if you are familiar with 🌐&nbsp;[LowRes NX fantasy console](https://lowresnx.inutilis.com/).
+> This command only make sense if you are familiar with 🌐&nbsp;[LowRes NX fantasy console](https://lowresnx.inutilis.com/).
 > This command will be removed at some point.

 Enables compatibility mode: